AlphaCactus/sakuraconmodform/README.md

       - This could be optional as we could assume 100% availability and only require the user to specify PNTW and NA.
   - PNTW time spans, by day of week limited to Sakura-con hours.
   - NA time spans, by day of week limited to Sakura-con hours.
-  - User comments describing their availability, one field day of week or for entire event?
+  - User comments describing their availability
+     - `One field day of week or for entire event?`
 - Email results to admins and retain them in a database.

 ## Optional Extras
 - Provide a grade on the availability of the user
    - Outstanding - volunteer is 100% available
    - Excellent - volunteer is available > 30 hours.
-   - Good - volunteer is available > 22 hours
+   - Good - volunteer is available >= 22 hours
    - Poor - Volunteer is available < 22 hours
 - Provide a grade on the spans of the user
    - Are the spans few enough, long enough, and far enough apart?